scottsuk0306/calendar/README.md

 # conversation
-Adapting LLMs to behave as a realistic character with unique persona.
+Adapting large language models (LLMs) to act as conversational agents with distinct, realistic personas